-MSMC has taken an informed Dialectical Behavioral Therapeutic approach to treatment.
-This approach involves a multidisciplinary/multicultural team, who provide a variety of outpatient services (see below) along with various community outreach programs (VALOR, Surfside tragedy support, First Responder Education and CIT Support).
+Mount Sinai Medical Center has taken an informed dialectical behavioral therapeutic approach to treatment.
+This approach involves a multidisciplinary/multicultural team, providing a variety of outpatient services (see below) along with various community outreach programs (such as VALOR, Surfside tragedy support, First Responder Education, and CIT support).

-MSMC Outpatient Behavioral Health Center Vision:
+MSMC Outpatient Behavioral Health Center's vision is as follows:

-- Provide access to integrated healthcare enhancing a Total Wellness approach to treatment - Build a training platform for therapists to lead those experiencing pain to a place of compassion - Participate in further studies to maintain the latest perspectives on treatment for specific populations - Continue building a larger and stronger community outreach program - Be a major contributor and leader in the mental health renaissance, which celebrates the human experience and destigmatizes the process of healing.
+- Provide access to integrated health care that enhances a total wellness approach to treatment - Build a training platform for therapists to lead those experiencing pain to a place of compassion - Participate in further studies to maintain the latest perspectives on treatment for specific populations - Continue building a larger and stronger community outreach program - Be a major contributor and leader in the mental health renaissance, which celebrates the human experience and destigmatizes the process of healing